LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 }
 ```

-So we're loading facilities all the time, and if there are adults/children parameters, we override the value of apartments and filter them.
+So we're loading facilities all the time, and if there are adult/children parameters, we override the value of apartments and filter them.

-**Notice**: perhaps there's a way to filter the results with Collection instead of doing `$property->load()` but during my experiments I didn't manage to make the Collection filter/reject methods work correctly.
+**Notice**: perhaps there's a way to filter the results with Collection instead of doing `$property->load()` but during my experiments, I didn't manage to make the Collection filter/reject methods work correctly.

 Result in Postman: